svanderburg/php-sbdata/README.md

 For tables that provide edit functionality, we may want to track which row in the table has changed.

-Typically, an action link (such as a 'delete' operation) refers to a different page that carries out the modification and then redirects the user back to the page displaying the table.
+Typically, an action link (such as a 'delete' operation) redirects the user to a different page that carries out the modification and then redirects the user back to the page displaying the table.

 The inconvenience is that the browser loses knowledge about its previous scroll position returning the user to the top of the page.
 This is quite inconvenient